CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter7.md

 ## Notes

 ### Transactions
+**A transaction is a mechanism for grouping multiple operations on multiple objects into one unit of execution**.
 - Transactions provide guarantees about the behavior of data that are fundamental to the old SQL style of operation.
 - Transactions were the initial casualty of the NoSQL movement, though they are starting to make a bit of a comeback.
 - **Not all applications need transactions.
 Not all applications want transactions.
 And not all transactions are the same.**